marilyn-mizhou/marilyn-mizhou.github.io/README.txt

 https://marilyn-mizhou.github.io/

-Website created using template Strata by HTML5 UP
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Portfolio website created using template Strata by HTML5 UP Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)